Sunday, March 6, 2011

 April 23: "Still repairing mainsail.
 Today's location by sun shots seem off by a degree of longitude, so I took evening shots of Jupiter and Sirius for the first time.
 Today I crossed the 40th parallel of longitude.
 2300 miles to go, about 60% of total.
 Noon position 39.48 W, 20.59 N".

 April 24: "Progress slowing: mileage 1469/53.
 Caught and ate another fish, perhaps needed to stretch food supply.
 In evening got NY station, 286 meters, for the first time.
 No time signal, but I will try them again soon.
 Took self-photo: tricky".
-That photo of me, shirtless and smoking and mending a sail on deck, was removed because it was copied and grossly misused by someone in some country recently.
-The name of this blog was changed slightly as a result: it took hours.
+That photo of me, shirtless and mending a sail on deck, was removed because it was copied and grossly misused by someone in some country.
+I changed the name of this blog as a result: it took hours.

 April 25: "Ran all day with mainsail and twin jibs for the first time.
 This combination does not self steer, so requires constant attendance at the tiller....
 What a big thrill I had this afternoon.
 A black pillar of smoke appeared on the northwest horizon.
 At about 4 miles distance they apparently saw me, and suddenly veered 30 degrees, toward me.
 I dashed about, displaying the US flag, stowing drying laundry, preparing message on 9"x12" cardboard; 'Please notify... that Swalker OK'.
 Ship was the Orinoco, out of Genoa.
 Its name and course indicated it was in the Europe - Venezuela trade.
 A voice using a loud-hailer called in English, 'Do you have a message for us ?'
 I showed the sign.
 Reply: 'Can't read it' (with binoculars).
 They were going too fast for me to use my poor Morse code, so I waved, they waved, and the ocean was left to me again".